Superdense Coding

 • If they want to send 00 then they perform no operation.

-• If they want to send 01 then they perform a Pauli-Z operation where q1s state is flipped.
+• If they want to send 01 then they apply a Pauli-Z gate

 • If they want to send 10 then they apply a Pauli-X gate.